-These delicious chewy Anzac biscuits are filled with the delicious flavor of golden syrup, oats, and coconut.
+These quick, easy, from-scratch, homemade chewy Anzac biscuits are filled with the delicious flavor of golden syrup, oats, and coconut.

-This golden syrup biscuit or cookie is very popular here in New Zealand and in Australia.
+These golden syrup biscuits or cookies are very popular here in New Zealand and in Australia.
+And are quite popular around ANZAC Day.

 Jump to:

-In our first month in New Zealand, I picked up a packet of Anzac biscuits not having a clue what they were for an afternoon treat.
-As soon as I opened the packet I could smell the golden syrup and a wave of nostalgia ran over me.
-Then after the first bite, I looked up at Dave and said "These are crunchies!"
+When we first landed in New Zealand, we picked up a packet of Anzac biscuits for an afternoon treat.
+As soon as I opened the packet I could smell the golden syrup goodness and after my first bite knew these were basically crunchies in a cookie form.

 Ingredients

-The oats and desiccated coconut add to the wholesomeness of the biscuit.
-If you want an Anzac biscuit without coconut, replace the coconut with more oats.
+- Unsweetened desiccated coconut is the other major flavor component of these cookies.
+If you want an Anzac biscuit without coconut, replace the coconut with an equal amount of oats.

 Weighing & Measuring Ingredients